wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

 Notable changes on iOS:

 - Added the `PowerAuthCoreData` object to `PowerAuthCore` module to enhance in-memory management of sensitive data.
+- Added `powerAuthRestApiErrorResponse` property to `NSError` to simplify access to the reason of the failure, received from the server.

 ### API changes